What is Climate-Controlled Storage? 7 Things to Protect with Climate Control

 Whether you’re in the market for your first storage unit or are considering an upgrade from your existing unit, you may be wondering what is climate-controlled storage and who needs it.
 The short answer is, it's protection you need for fragile items.

-The long answer depends on a number of factors, including what you’re planning to store, where you live, and sometimes what your budget is.
+The long answer depends on a number of factors, including what you’re planning to store and where you live.
 Read on for more insight as to what climate-control storage is, and whether it’s right for you.

-It’s important to understand temperature fluctuations and heat can wreak havoc on any number of items, so think about what you’re planning to store.
-If your inventory includes anything that’s valuable, sentimental or potentially sensitive, a climate-controlled unit might be just what you need.
+It’s important to understand that temperature fluctuations and heat can wreak havoc on any number of items, so think about what you’re planning to store.
+If your inventory includes anything of sentimental value or that might be sensitive to climate changes, a climate-controlled unit might be just what you need.

 What is Climate Control?

 Climate-controlled storage units, also called “temperature-controlled,” are typically heated or cooled by circulating air through a building at the storage facility.

 The accepted industry standard for temperature-controlled units is between 55 and 85 degrees Fahrenheit year-round, which, barring a system failure, often effectively mitigates the damage from humidity or temperature extremes.
 Since climate-controlled units are part of a larger, enclosed structure, the overall humidity becomes similar to that of a home’s interior rather than that of the outside environment.

 Simply put, humidity is concentrated water vapor in the air.
 The humidity level is relative to the temperature of the air.
 As the temperature increases, the air is capable of holding more water molecules, so the relative humidity decreases.
 When the air temperature falls, the relative humidity increases.

 Humidity (or the lack of it) can cause certain materials to swell or contract, and excess moisture can lead to mold, mildew or other types of issues.

 What Should be Stored in a Climate-Controlled Unit?